There’s a friend in mind as I write this. She’s more sister than friend. She’s more family than my blood siblings.

 The kindness of a good friend is more the “stand with you” variety.
 Rather than give you the shirt off their back, they’ll make sure that both of your needs are tended to so that there’s never a need for either of you to greet the world half naked.

-A good friend is going to let you know when they’re hurt by you, confused by you, see you being foolish, and can tell when you’re hiding.
+Another of the main qualities of a good friend is that they will let you know when they’re hurt by you, confused by you, see you being foolish, and can tell when you’re hiding.

 A lot of people don’t want to do any of these.
 It’s easier for them to hide behind “I don’t want to hurt your feelings.”